hamza-97/Challenge-RN-Flahmingo/README.md

 - [Commit Message Guidelines](#commit)

 ## <a name="feature"></a> Missing a Feature?

-- For a **Major Feature**, first open an issue and outline your proposal so that it can be discussed.
-  This process allows us to better coordinate our efforts, prevent duplication of work, and help you to craft the change so that it is successfully accepted into the project.

-  **Note**: Adding a new topic to the documentation, or significantly re-writing a topic, counts as a major feature.

 - **Small Features** can be crafted and directly [submitted as a Pull Request](#submit-pr).